There is a reason I have part of my portfolio invested in small companies. Many reasons, actually; allow me to share a few of them with you.

 By contrast, Middleby draws exactly five analysts.
 Weeks can pass before a news story about it crosses the wire.
 Very, very few people outside the company have a thorough understanding of the business.
 What are the chances that its stock price is correctly valued?
 It's possible, but the price also could be so far from fair that it's not even in the same country.

 When Tom Gardner first recommended Middleby for his Motley Fool Hidden Gems newsletter in November 2003, he felt the market was severely mispricing the stock by not recognizing the value of the company after CEO Selim Bassoul streamlined the business to focus solely on ovens.
 Tom was right, and the stock price is up more than 450% since.

 The next reason to like small caps dovetails nicely with the point above.
 We've seen why small companies are more likely to be mispriced than large ones.
 But mispricing goes in both directions, meaning a small-cap stock could be wildly undervalued or overvalued.
 You need to be able to separate the winners from the losers.

 Finally, there is solid evidence that, as a group, small caps tend to outperform large caps.
 In his book Investment Fables, Professor Aswath Damodaran pulls together research pertaining to various investing strategies.
-Using data from Gene Fama and Ken French, Damodaran found that smaller stocks earned higher average annual returns than larger stocks of equivalent risk for the period from 1927 to 2001.
-When comparing the smallest subset of stocks with the largest, the difference is considerable: 20% versus 11.74% on a value-weighted basis, with an even greater difference on an equally weighted basis.
+Using data from Gene Fama and Ken French, Damodaran found that smaller stocks earned higher average annual returns than larger stocks of equivalent risk for the years from 1927-2001.
+When comparing the smallest subset of stocks to the largest, the difference is considerable: 20% vs. 11.74% on a value-weighted basis, with an even greater difference on an equally weighted basis.

 Of course, there were many periods when large caps outperformed small caps, as there will be in the future.
 But on average, small caps offer higher returns.